-Key indicators for Lebanon (2016) Arab States World Fixed-telephone sub. per 100 inhab.
-35.8 7.7 13.6 Mobile-cellular sub. per 100 inhab.
-96.4 107.1 101.5 Fixed-broadband sub. per 100 inhab.
-25.6 4.7 12.4 Active mobile-broadband sub. per 100 inhab.
-67.2 45.2 52.2 3G coverage (% of population) 99.0 81.9 85.0 LTE/WiMAX coverage (% of population) 89.2 33.8 66.5 Mobile-cellular prices (% GNI pc) 2.6 4.3 5.2 Fixed-broadband prices (% GNI pc) 2.7 10.1 13.9 Mobile-broadband prices 500 MB (% GNI pc) 1.7 4.5 3.7 Mobile-broadband prices 1 GB (% GNI pc) 3.3 5.5 6.8 Percentage of households with computer 78.1 43.3 46.6 Percentage of households with Internet access 77.7 45.3 51.5 Percentage of individuals using the Internet 76.1 41.8 45.9 Int.
-Internet bandwidth per Internet user (kbit/s) 55.1 39.0 74.5 develop communications in Lebanon.
+Key indicators for Lebanon (2017) Arab States World Fixed-telephone sub. per 100 inhab.
+41.7 7.9 13.0 Mobile-cellular sub. per 100 inhab.
+84.4 102.6 103.6 Active mobile-broadband sub. per 100 inhab.
+60.9 53.9 61.9 3G coverage (% of population) 99.0 88.0 87.9 LTE/WiMAX coverage (% of population) 95.0 50.9 76.3 Individuals using the Internet (%) 78.2 48.7 48.6 Households with a computer (%) 79.7 47.1 47.1 Households with Internet access (%) 84.4 50.1 54.7 International bandwidth per Internet user (kbit/s) 35.8 65.3 76.6 Fixed-broadband sub. per 100 inhab.
+21.7 5.6 13.6 Fixed-broadband sub. by speed tiers, % distribution -256 kbit/s to 2 Mbit/s 13.8 30.7 4.2 -2 to 10 Mbit/s 36.7 33.8 13.2 -equal to or above 10 Mbit/s 49.5 35.4 82.6 framework, liberalize the telecommunication sector in the nation and set the mechanisms for its transfer to the private sector.
+The Telecommunications Regulatory Authority was established in accordance with this law as an independent public institution to liberalize, regulate, manage the frequency spectrum and develop communications in Lebanon.
 This Law has not been enacted yet.
-The MOT 2020 Vision is to have the fibre optic infrastructure installed through the entire country.286 The subscriber base for fixed broadband services is growing and exceeded 0.5 million x-DSL users in 2016.
-The government is about to start a nationwide FTTX fibre project which will lead to substantial Improvements to the broadband infrastructure and boost the digital economy in Lebanon.287
+The Ministry of Telecommunications 2020 Vision is to have the fibre-optic infrastructure installed throughout the entire country.
+286 The subscriber base for fixed-broadband services is growing and exceeded 0.5 million xDSL users in 2016.
+The Government is about to start a nationwide FTTX fibre-optic project, which will lead to substantial Improvements to the broadband infrastructure and boost the digital economy in Lebanon.287

 Note: Data in italics are ITU estimates.
-Source: ITU (as of June 2017).
+Source: ITU (as of June 2018).

 Conclusion: The ICT sector has grown significantly in Lebanon in the last 10 years.
-With the government supporting and financing the 2020 Telecom Vision project some great progress will be made over the next few years.
-Infrastructure improvements will not only assist Lebanon in terms of communication delivery, but also increase mobile data usage, along with its promising startup culture.
+With the Government supporting and financing the 2020 Telecom Vision project, some great progress will be made over the next few years.
+Infrastructure improvements will not only assist Lebanon in terms of communication delivery, but also increase mobile data usage, along with its promising start-up culture.
 It is important to mention, however, that the ICT infrastructure in which Lebanon is heavily investing is being stressed to its capacity limits due to the influx of refugees in the previous few years.
 This is delaying and more often derailing Lebanon's plans to grow its ICT services to a higher level.